 |Key/Technical/Computer Skills||Leadership, teaching, research, written and verbal communication skills; medical equipment related to the specialty including heart monitoring devices, IV devices, EEG, catheterization devices, medication delivery devices, ventilation devices, nebulizers, and suction devices; basic word processing, data entry, and automated medical records software|

+What is a CNS nurse?
 A clinical nurse specialist (CNS) is an advanced practice registered nurse (RN) who specializes in a nursing practice identified by population, medical specialty, setting, or type of care.
 CNSs focus on research and theory in formulating diagnoses and promoting wellness, providing evidence-based advanced nursing care according to their specialty.
 Many practice in a hospital setting, but they can also be found in community health, outpatient, and corporate settings.
 Nursing can be physically demanding, with many hours spent standing and sometimes needing to lift or turn patients.

 CNSs have a master's degree or a post-master's certificate as a clinical nurse specialist in a variety of practice specialties.
 A doctorate degree is necessary for those wishing to conduct research.
 All states require licensing for RNs; licensing is available in most states for CNSs.
 CNSs can obtain certification in some advanced practice specialties.
 Additionally, most employers prefer at least two years of work experience.

 CNSs need to be skilled in leadership, teaching, research, and written and verbal communication, and need to know how to use medical equipment related to their specialty, including heart monitoring devices, IV devices, EEG, catheterization devices, medication delivery devices, ventilation devices, nebulizers, and suction devices.
-They also need to know how to use basic word processing, data entry and automated medical record software.
+They also need to know how to use basic word processing, data entry, and automated medical record software.